Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Implementation Details

 \subsection{Implementation Details}

 \paragraph{Model Hyperparameters and GPU Setup}

 All experiments were conducted using a single NVIDIA RTX 3090 GPU with 24GB memory.
-We used the Adam optimizer across all models, with initial learning rates per dataset for fair comparison: $10^{-4}$ for ETT1 and SolarWind, $10^{-2}$ for Weather, and $10^{-3}$ for the CHS dataset.
+We used the Adam optimizer across all models, with initial learning rates per dataset for fair comparison: $10^{-4}$ for ETT1, ETT2, SolarWind and EPA, $10^{-2}$ for Weather, and $10^{-3}$ for the CHS dataset.
 Training was run for a maximum of 10 epochs with early stopping based on validation performance.
 For models with a stackable encoder block, the number of encoder layers was set to 2.
 For Transformer-based models, the model dimension \(d_{\text{model}}\) was searched over \(\{128, 256, 512\}\), and the feedforward expansion ratio \(d_{\text{ff}}\) / \(d_{\text{model}}\) was selected from \(\{1, 2, 4\}\).
-We adopted most baseline implementations from the TimesNet~\cite{wu2023timesnet} repository.
-CrossGNN~\cite{huang2023crossgnn}, originally provided in a separate repository, was reimplemented and integrated into the TimesNet framework for consistency.
+Details of the hyperparameters used for each dataset are fully specified in the provided code repository~\footnote{Code: \url{https://github.com/jinkwan1115/ChannelTokenFormer.git}}.
+We adopted most baseline implementations from the TimesNet~\citep{wu2023timesnet} repository.
+DUET~\citep{qiu2025duet}, TimeFilter~\citep{hu2025timefilter}, CrossGNN~\citep{huang2023crossgnn}, t-PatchGNN~\citep{zhang2024tpatchgnn}, Hi-Patch~\citep{luohi2025hipatch}, BiTGraph~\citep{chen2023biased}, originally provided in a separate repository, were reimplemented and integrated into the TimesNet framework for consistency.
+The hyperparameters of these baselines were aligned with those specified in their original repositories.
 In our proposed ChannelTokenFormer (CTF), the number of channel tokens was selected from \(\{1, 2, 3\}\), with the optimal value determined separately for each dataset.

 \paragraph{Training and Evaluation under Our Proposed Practical Setting}